claresudbery/clare-wiki-ably/pages/organising/tips/tech/misc-tech-tips.md

 ## Emoticons in the browser

 - Google docs / Google products only?
 - Ctrl + cmd + space to embed emojis
 - NB: In google sheets you have to be in the formula input for it to work.

+## Trello

+- To add voting functionality to Trello, click the menu top right, then select powerups and search for the Voting powerup to add it.
+- Once it's added you can vote on Trello cards by hovering over and pressing on the keyboard, or opening up the card and finding the Vote button on the right.
+- You can then order cards in a column by how many votes they have, by clicking the three dots at the top right of the column and selecting "Sort by..." then "votes".